▶️Nearly half of registered voters in Jefferson Co. have turned in their ballot

 With close to 17,000 registered voters in Jefferson County, as of 4 p.m. on Monday, 41% or more than 7,000 ballots have been accepted.

-Unofficial Results will be posted on Election Day at 8:00 p.m. and again before Midnight.
+Unofficial Results will be posted on Election Day after 8:00 p.m. and again before midnight.

-Unofficial Results will be posted November 16th, including ballots postmarked on or before Election day.